 To avoid audit risk and general noncompliance, we recommend that NPOs perform a thorough assessment and maintain adequate documentation surrounding eligibility and the calculation of the ERC.
 NPOs should be prepared for their auditors, and potentially the IRS, to examine such information.
 If auditors determine that your business failed to meet the eligibility requirements, there may be a potential material misstatement issued in your financials.
 In addition, noncompliance identified by the IRS may lead to penalties, interest, and having to repay amounts received.
 NPOs that receive the ERC should begin discussions with their management team and financial auditors early in the process to ensure all parties agree with the treatment of the ERC.

-Lastly, EZ-ERC is proud to offer qualifying clients a Credit Comfort Guarantee (“CCG”) as an optional “add-on service” in order to provide financial protection (in the form of a guaranty or third-party insurance policy) for their ERC claims.
-This process entails an evaluation of a client’s industry, potential or actual ERC amount, and the availability and sufficiency of certain source documentation to determine whether a particular client may qualify for the CCG.
-Should the IRS assess an unfavorable “Adjustment Amount”, the CCG allows a client to still receive and/or maintain their ERC claim.
-A CCG not only gives our clients peace of mind with regard to their ERC but can also strengthen the position of an NPO’s ERC Claim, by substantiating in great detail the performance-related barriers to entitlement.
+Lastly, EZ-ERC is proud to offer qualifying clients a Tax Refund Guarantee as an optional “add-on service” in order to provide financial protection (in the form of a guaranty or third-party insurance policy) for their ERC claims.
+This process entails an evaluation of a client’s industry, potential or actual ERC amount, and the availability and sufficiency of certain source documentation to determine whether a particular client may qualify for the Tax Refund Guarantee.
+Should the IRS assess an unfavorable “Adjustment Amount”, the Tax Refund Guarantee allows a client to still receive and/or maintain their ERC claim.
+This not only gives our clients peace of mind with regard to their ERC but can also strengthen the position of an NPO’s ERC Claim, by substantiating in great detail the performance-related barriers to entitlement.

-For any questions related to the ERC, your nonprofit organization’s eligibility, or our CCG offering, please reach out to our team of industry experts or fill out a form to qualify.
+For any questions related to the ERC, your nonprofit organization’s eligibility, or our Tax Refund Guarantee offering, please reach out to our team of industry experts or fill out a form to qualify.